colinalexander/Harvard-Applied-Quant-Finance-ML/README.md

 ---

-## Development & Reproducibility Notes
+## Development Notes

-* **Notebook outputs are stripped** before commit using `nbstripout`
-* Walk-forward pipelines are implemented in reusable modules to avoid copy-paste logic
-* All preprocessing and scaling steps are recomputed **within each training window** to prevent leakage
-* Portfolio simulations explicitly track **turnover and transaction costs**
+* Pre-commit hooks are used for formatting/linting Python code.
+* Notebook linting is intentionally excluded (notebooks are treated as deliverables, not library modules).
+* The final notebook is designed to read top-to-bottom as an applied workflow: data → features → walk-forward training → signal diagnostics → portfolio implementation → cost sensitivity.

 ---

-## Core Dependencies

-* Python 3.13+
-* NumPy, Pandas, SciPy
-* scikit-learn, statsmodels, arch
-* Matplotlib, Plotly
-* Jupyter / JupyterLab
-* Ruff, mypy, pytest, pre-commit

----

 ## Term

-**Fall 2025 – Harvard Extension School**
+**Fall 2025 — Harvard Extension School**
 **CSCI E-278: Applied Quantitative Finance and Machine Learning**

 ---